WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ## Design

 ### **Behaviour-based design method:**
-Still no formal or precise ways to design individual level behaviors that produce the desired collective behavior.
+Still no formal or precise ways to design individual level behaviours that produce the desired collective behaviour.
 The intuition of the human designer is still the main ingredient.
-In an iterative way, the individual behavior of each robot is implemented, studied, and improved until the desired collective behavior is obtained.
-In behavior-based design, inspiration is often taken from the observation of the behaviors of social animals. (p.4)
+In an iterative way, the individual behaviour of each robot is implemented, studied, and improved until the desired collective behaviour is obtained.
+In behaviour-based design, inspiration is often taken from the observation of the behaviours of social animals. (p.4)

-Usually a trial and error process: individual behaviors are iteratively adjusted and tuned until the resulting collective behavior is obtained.
+Usually a trial and error process: individual behaviours are iteratively adjusted and tuned until the resulting collective behaviour is obtained.
 Bottom-up.
 Two main categories: probabilistic finite state machine design, virtual physics-based design. (p.5)

 ### **Probabilistic finite state machine design:**
 Does not plan its future actions, but it takes decisions only on the basis of its sensory inputs and/or its internal memory.
-The transition probability between states is fixed when a single probability value is defined and used throughout the execution of the collective behavior.
+The transition probability between states is fixed when a single probability value is defined and used throughout the execution of the collective behaviour.
 The transition probability is not fixed when it is defined through a mathematical function (response threshold function) of one or more parameters of the system. (p.5)

 ### **Virtual physics-based design:**
 Each robot is considered as a virtual particle that exerts virtual forces on other robots.
-The robots are able to perceive and distinguish neighboring robots and obstacles, and to estimate their distance and relative position.
+The robots are able to perceive and distinguish neighbouring robots and obstacles, and to estimate their distance and relative position.
 Each robot computes a virtual force vector (zie formule in artikel).
-A single mathematical rule smoothly translates the entire sensory inputs space into the actuators output space without the need for multiple rules or behaviors.
-The obtained behaviors can be combined using vectorial operations. (p.6)
+A single mathematical rule smoothly translates the entire sensory inputs space into the actuators output space without the need for multiple rules or behaviours.
+The obtained behaviours can be combined using vectorial operations. (p.6)

-### **Other behavior-based design methods:**
+### **Other behaviour-based design methods:**
 Top-down method using logic formulas (properties) which need to hold true in the final system.
 In the first step, the properties are defined.
 In the second step, a macroscopic model is produced.
 A model checker is then used to verify that the properties hold true in the produced model.
 In the third step, the macroscopic model is used to guide the process of implementing the system using a simulator.
 Finally, in the fourth the system is tested using real robots. (p.7)

 ### **Automatic design method:**
-The automatic generation of behaviors without the explicit intervention of the developer.
+The automatic generation of behaviours without the explicit intervention of the developer.
 Two main categories: reinforcement learning and evolutionary robotics. (p.7)

 ### **Reinforcement learning:**
-An agent learns a behavior through trial-and-error interactions with an environment and by receiving positive and negative feedback for its actions.
+An agent learns a behaviour through trial-and-error interactions with an environment and by receiving positive and negative feedback for its actions.
 The goal of the robot is to learn automatically an optimal policy.
-The behavior is optimal in the sense that it maximizes the rewards received from the environment. (p.7)
+The behaviour is optimal in the sense that it maximizes the rewards received from the environment. (p.7)

 The swarm engineer tackles the task at the collective level, but learning typically takes place at the individual level.
 The main issue is the decomposition of the global reward into individual rewards.
 'Spatial credit assignment'.
 Other problems are the size of the state space and the incomplete environment perception. (p.8)

 ### **Evolutionary robotics:**
 Inspired by the Darwinian principle of natural selection and evolution.
-At the beginning, a population of individual behaviors is generated at random.
-In each iteration, a number of experiments for each individual behavior is executed.
-In each experiment, a fitness function is used to evaluate the collective behavior of the swarm resulting from that individual behavior.
-At this point, a selection of the highest scoring individual behaviors are modified by genetic operators, such as cross-over and mutation, and used for the subsequent iterations. (p.8)
+At the beginning, a population of individual behaviours is generated at random.
+In each iteration, a number of experiments for each individual behaviour is executed.
+In each experiment, a fitness function is used to evaluate the collective behaviour of the swarm resulting from that individual behaviour.
+At this point, a selection of the highest scoring individual behaviours are modified by genetic operators, such as cross-over and mutation, and used for the subsequent iterations. (p.8)

 Used to find the parameters of an artificial neural network.
 The same problems identified by us in the application of RL to swarm robotics apply also to ER.
-Neural networks are black-box and it is often very difficult to understand their behavior. (p.9)
+Neural networks are black-box and it is often very difficult to understand their behaviour. (p.9)

 ## Analysis

 ### **Microscopic:**
 **IMPORTANT**
 Take into account each robot individually, analyzing both robot-to-robot and robot-to-environment interactions.
-These individual behavior models are mainly used for design purposes.
+These individual behaviour models are mainly used for design purposes.
 As such they have already been presented in the previous section on behaviour-based design.
 Microscopic models in which the elements composing a system are simulated with the use of a computer are traditionally called simulations. (p.10)

 ### **Macroscopic:**
 The individual elements of the systems are not taken into account in favor of a description of the system at a higher level.
 At least two main categories. (p.10)

 ### **Rate and differential equations:**
 Rate equations describe the time evolution of the proportion of robots in a particular state over the total number of robots.
-They can be used to derive a macroscopic model of a collective behavior, starting from an individual-level PFSM.
+They can be used to derive a macroscopic model of a collective behaviour, starting from an individual-level PFSM.
 First, a set of variables is defined.
 Usually, one variable is defined for each state and used to track the proportion of the robots in the corresponding states.
 Second, for each variable, an (rate) equation is defined.
 The rate equation contains a set of parameters, one for each input and output transition of the corresponding state.
 The main advantage of the rate equation approach is that it is a systematic method to translate microscopic models into macroscopic models.
 Its main limit is that, in general, it is difficult to model space and time: robots’ positions in space are not explicitly modeled and discrete time is usually assumed. (p.11)

-In the case of a robot, the deterministic component of the Langevin equation models the deterministic motion of the robot influenced by its individual behavior, whereas the stochastic part models the interaction of the robot with the other robots (considered as a flow) and with the environment. (p.12)
+In the case of a robot, the deterministic component of the Langevin equation models the deterministic motion of the robot influenced by its individual behaviour, whereas the stochastic part models the interaction of the robot with the other robots (considered as a flow) and with the environment. (p.12)

 ### **Classical control and stability theory:**
 These are used to prove properties of the swarm. (p.12)

 Two properties of the system: safety and liveness.
-The safety property is verified when the robots do not exhibit undesirable behaviors.
+The safety property is verified when the robots do not exhibit undesirable behaviours.
 The liveness property is verified when the swarm dynamics actually do evolve over time. (p.13)

 ### **Real-robot analysis:**
 It is practically unfeasible to simulate all the aspects of reality using simulations.
 Experiments with real robots help to test the robustness of swarm robotics systems that have noisy sensors and actuators.
 The experiments are performed in controlled environments.
 By controlled environments we mean artificial arenas in which most conditions—e.g., light intensity, radio interference and floor smoothness—can be controlled by the experimenter.
 This is often very far from the scenarios in which swarm robotics systems are supposed to operate.
 It would help to clarify possible differences between the model and the real-robot system. (p.14)

 ## Spatially-organizing behaviours
-Collective behaviors that focus on how to organize and distribute robots and objects in space.
+Collective behaviours that focus on how to organize and distribute robots and objects in space.
 For each of the following tasks, images are available in the artikel. (p.15)

 ### **Aggregation:**
 Group all the robots of a swarm in a region of the environment.
 It also allows a swarm of robots to get sufficiently close one another so that they can interact.
 Using PFSMs, the robots explore an environment and, when they find other robots, they decide stochastically whether to join or leave the aggregate.
-Using artificial evolution, the parameters of a neural network are automatically selected in order to obtain an aggregation behavior. (p.15)
+Using artificial evolution, the parameters of a neural network are automatically selected in order to obtain an aggregation behaviour. (p.15)

 ### **Pattern information:**
 Deploying robots in a regular and repetitive manner in order to create a desired pattern.
-The most common way to develop pattern formation behaviors in robot swarms uses virtual physics-based forces to coordinate the movements of robots. (p.16)
+The most common way to develop pattern formation behaviours in robot swarms uses virtual physics-based forces to coordinate the movements of robots. (p.16)

 ### **Chain formation:**
 Robots have to position themselves in order to connect two points.
 The chain that they form can then be used as a guide for navigation or for surveillance.
 The most used design approaches are probabilistic finite state machines (PFSMs), virtual physics-based design and artificial evolution. (p.17)